kalps6049-wq/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

-1. Draw the Space Diagram
+1. Draw the Space Diagram:

 First draw the configuration of the mechanism.
 Draw the fixed link AD = 600 mm horizontally.
 From point A, draw AB = 200 mm such that AB is perpendicular to AD.